Parallel-NetCDF/E3SM-IO/README.md

   processes.
 When using more processes than `decomp_nprocs`, those processes with MPI ranks greater than or equal to `decomp_nprocs` will have no data to write but still participate the collective I/O in the benchmark.
+* If neither R (read) nor W (write) option is given, write test is assumed.
+* When both R and W option presents, read test will be performed first followed by write test.
+* Read test only support varn API.
+It will be skipped in vard test.
 * Command-line options:
   ```
     % ./e3sm_io -h